 Regardless of the safety features at a construction site, no matter why you were hurt, if you received an injury due to a construction site accident while at work, you are entitled to workers’ compensation benefits.
 In some cases, if you were injured on a construction site due to an issue with a tool or other product, you might also have a lawsuit against the tool manufacturer or vendor.

 Get Help With Your Construction Work Accident

 When you are hurt on a construction site, you have rights.
 It does not matter what the employer or its insurance company tries to tell you.
 Unfortunately, frequently, employers will seek to prevent you from filing a claim due to a potential increase in insurance costs or a lack of insurance.
 Do not allow someone to discourage you from seeking your benefits.
 The workers’ compensation system exists to protect people like you and your loved ones.
 Make sure your claim is filed properly from day one.
-Contact the Pennsylvania construction work accident lawyers at Lowenthal & Abrams, today.
+Contact the Pennsylvania construction work accident lawyers at Lowenthal & Abrams, Injury Attorneys, today.
 There is no charge unless you need us to help you get, protect, restore or settle your benefits claim.

 *Jim is Certified as a Specialist in the Practice of Workers’ Compensation Law by the Pennsylvania Bar Association’s Section on Workers’ Compensation Law as Authorized by the Pennsylvania Supreme Court.